If you want to join us, the email address, El Rushbo at EIBNet.us.

 I hate, I don't want to use the word mutiny, but it's been used by others.

-But that there was just discontent and disunity and all kinds of trouble inside the FBI, as a result of the first Comey announcement, and then subsequent interviews where Cheryl Mills was granted immunity and then proclaimed a lawyer, and when she's never acted as Hillary's lawyer, and then her laptop ordered to be destroyed.
+But that there was just discontent and disunity and all kinds of trouble inside the FBI as a result of the first Comey announcement and then subsequent interviews where Cheryl Mills was granted immunity and then proclaimed a lawyer and when she's never acted as Hillary's lawyer and then her laptop ordered to be destroyed.

 So then you get to the Friday Comey announcement.

-Look, all of this speculation, some of it well informed, by the way, but still speculation.
+Look, all of this speculation, some of it well-informed, by the way, but still speculation.

-And the bottom line is is it going to have an impact on the election?
+And the bottom line is, is it going to have an impact on the election?

 Yes.

-I mean, that's that's the bottom line.
+I mean, that's the bottom line.

 That's what people want to know.